SWE574-Nerds/wiki-eureka/Ece-Ada.md

 # Week 2
 * Created requirements for the project.
 * Research and familiarize DJANGO v1.11 and Bootstrap
-* Reviewed the candidate mock-up designs.
+* Reviewed the candidate mock-ups.
+* Created mobile mock-ups for the following pages:
+  1. App Description Page
+  2. Sign-up Page
+  3. Home
+  4. Creating A Living History Item